Journalizing transactions, posting to T-accounts, and preparing a trial balance

 30 Cash dividends of $1,400 were paid to stockholders

-Using the following accounts and their balances, prepare the trial balance for Cooper Furniture Repair as of December 31, 2018.
-All accounts have normal balances.
+Using the following accounts and their balances, calculate the debt ratio for Cooper Furniture Repair as of December 31.

 Cash $ 7,000 Advertising Expense $ 1,200